Economic Mirror: economic activity significantly lower than before the outbreak of the epidemic, a slight improvement in May and June

-Current economic trends from 9 to 20 March 2020: exports and imports of goods, production volume in manufacturing, construction, current account, labour market and wages
+Current economic trends from 6 to 10 July 2020: exports and imports of goods, production volume in manufacturing, traffic of electronically tolled vehicles and electricity consumption

 The Institute of Macroeconomic Analysis and Development of the Republic of Slovenia is an independent government office.